JPaivaCarvalho/JPaivaCarvalho/README.md

 Hello, I am João.
-A self-taught professional in Digital Marketing & Analytics from Lisbon,Portugal 🇵🇹
+A self-taught professional in Digital Marketing & Analytics from Lisbon, Portugal 🇵🇹

 ## **🚀 About Me**